openhab/openhab-docs/addons/index.md

 ![installing Add-ons through Paper UI](images/index_installation_paperui.gif)

-### By editing addons.cfg
+### Through Configuration Files

-For this installation option you need to know the *id* of the desired add-on
+For this installation option you need to know the `id` of the desired add-on

 You can find it out in the [openHAB console]({{base}}/administration/console.html) with: